remic-othr/PhaKIR_DIY/services/nginx-proxy/README.md

 3. Save

 Repeat for all services.
 Make sure the NPM container can resolve the internal service names via Docker network.
+Start with an Entry for your NPM instance itself (`http://localhost:81`)

+We created a special internal docker network to allow NPM to resolve the internal service names and not expose them to the public internet.
+This is defined in the `docker-compose.nginx.yml` file.

 NPM will automatically perform the ACME challenge and fetch a certificate for your domain.
 Ensure port 80 is accessible for the HTTP challenge.
 Once added, NPM will route HTTPS traffic for that subdomain to the